 As my class soon discovered, the shocking death of Holden’s beloved younger brother had acted like an overpowering nor’easter that had left him rootless and paralyzed after that.
 When Allie Caulfield suddenly died of leukemia in July 1946, in their summer house in Maine, the solid floor that had held Holden together beforehand collapsed in a heap.
 When Holden then matter-of-factly mentions that he punched out every window in his parents’ garage after being informed of his little sibling’s passing, the kids’ antennae were instantly raised.
-One adept student wrote later on, “Holden characteristically punishes himself – and no one else – for Allie’s death.
+One sagacious student wrote later on, “Holden characteristically punishes himself – and no one else – for Allie’s death.
 From then on, he seems paralyzed by grief.
 He can’t seem to move past it due to confusion, grief, and loyalty to Allie.”

 Another scholar keenly observed, “The key to the story lies in Allie Caulfield.
 He died at 12, still innocent and evolving, and he remains that way to Holden after that.
 Not only is Allie stuck in time, but so is Holden.
 He can’t move on in life.
 It’s sad, and it’s completely understandable.”

 By the second week on our focus of “Catcher,” Holden’s memorable sense of language kidnaped the attention of the vast majority of the students.
 His “smells-like-teenage-spirit” kind of narration turned out to be a mini-lesson in mid-twentieth century adolescent colloquialisms.
 Words like backasswards and vomity, and expressions such as “strictly for the birds” and “it kills me” became catchwords and phrases for many of my pupils once they read the book.

 As my class continued to zero in on Holden’s issues, they realized that one of his more significant problems was understandably undiagnosed in the novel.
 After all, a more psychologically savvy student body could see what we left largely untouched a generation previously.
 “It seems that Holden suffers from undiagnosed ADD.
-He is obviously distracted, extremely bright, and unfocused,” detected a student keenly one day.
+He is obviously distracted, enormously bright, and unfocused,” detected a student keenly one day.
 Another pupil then chimed in: “Holden is probably an obsessive-compulsive personality who is driven crazy by everything from “phonies” to the way people use the expression, good luck.”